 Now that you’re all set, begin the three-step implementation process:

 Step 1.
-Create the Policy File
+Create the Policy in Testing Mode

 Step 2.
 Upload the TXT File to the WEB

-Ensure the file is accessible on the WEB upon request so the senders can find it once the DNS record points to it.
+Ensure the file is accessible on the WEB upon request so senders can find it once the DNS record points to it.
 The URL should follow this syntax:

 https://mta-sts.example.com/.well-known/mta-sts.txt